Empire Theatre (42nd Street): Facade

-The facade of the Empire Theatre is made of terracotta and is square in shape, with relatively little ornamentation.
+The square facade of the Empire Theatre is made of terracotta and has little ornamentation compared with other theaters built around the same time.
 The center of the facade contains a three-story arch, which originally illuminated the rear of the auditorium.
 The arch was intended to resemble a Roman triumphal arch.
 It is surrounded by an ornately carved frame.
 The outermost sections of the facade are slightly projecting piers, which flank the arch.
 According to Christopher Gray of The New York Times, the facade was typical of Lamb's 1910s theater designs, which "emphasized broad swaths of cream- or white-colored glazed terra cotta with a bit of polychromy and deep dramatic piers, window recesses and other large elements".

 In the original design, there were four pairs of doors at ground level, underneath a steel-and-glass marquee that protruded onto the sidewalk.
 Both the entrance and the stage door were on 42nd Street, in contrast to other theaters along the same block (including the New Amsterdam and Harris), which had their stage doors on 41st Street.
 On either side of the main entrance, the lowest section of the ground-level facade contained a granite water table, above which were doorways set within a rusticated stone facade.
 The original water table was removed when the theater was relocated in 1998.
 The second and third floors are mostly devoid of ornamentation.
 The center of the arch is topped by a cartouche, and the outer piers also contain cartouches at the third story.
 A carved cornice runs above the third story.

 The fourth story contains six recessed rectangular windows, which overlooked the offices of the theater's manager A. H. Woods and his brother Martin Woods.
 The theater was topped by a mansard roof.
 By 1993, the original facade had become so dilapidated that Columbia Pictures covered the original facade with a stucco-and-plywood replica for the film The Last Action Hero.
 The modern multiplex contains a five-story glass facade that rises above the original Empire Theatre's facade.

 Interior

 The superstructure of the theater is composed of a steel frame with brick walls measuring 18 in thick.
-The Eltinge Theatre could not contain interior columns, as they would obstruct audience members' sightlines, so the side walls and the ceiling were designed to be stronger and more rigid than in a conventional building.
+The Eltinge Theatre could not contain interior columns because they would obstruct audience members' sightlines, so the side walls and the ceiling were designed to be stronger and more rigid than in a conventional building.
 Above the auditorium was Woods's office, which had green carpets and walnut-paneled walls.